 A frequent suggestion to cut back on tooth decay is to use aloe vera tooth gel.
 It has been suggested that it can help remineralize the enamel of teeth, not unlike fluoride.
 Aloe vera gel has an antibacterial effect that can help reduce tooth decay.

 Oil pulling is a technique used in an ancient health system called Ayurveda.
-Coconut or sesame oil is used to swish around in the mouth for a certain period of time, and then it is spit out when done.
+Coconut, sesame, or even cultured oil is used to swish around in the mouth for a certain period of time, and then it is spit out when done.
 Research does indicate that oil pulling can improve the enamel of teeth.
 In fact, a study showed that oil pulling reduced the amount of plaque in the mouth, and to the same extent as fluoride mouthwash.

 Vitamin D Supplements